kepra3/coralscape/README.md

 Custom scripts for measuring coral reef microhabitat structural complexity on 3D point cloud data (structure-from-motion photogrammetry) using open3D and numpy packages in python.

-Statistical using linear regresions with univariate and multivariate data conducted in R.

 ## Running analyses

 1. Rotate point cloud and annotations according to the 'up vector'